Stop! Or My Mom Will Shoot: Critical response

 The film has a 14% approval rating on Rotten Tomatoes based on 29 reviews.
 The critical consensus reads: "Thoroughly witless and thuddingly unfunny, Stop!
 Or My Mom Will Shoot gives its mismatched stars very little to work with - and as a result, they really don't work."
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Rita Kempley of The Washington Post called it "your worst nightmare" but stated that "the concept is actually better for Stallone than the premises of his earlier awful romps, Rhinestone and Oscar."
 Clifford Terry wrote in the Chicago Tribune that the film "plays like an extended sitcom-perhaps four episodes of She's the Sheriff" and also that "About two-thirds into Stop!
 Or My Mom Will Shoot, Sylvester Stallone actually delivers the title line.
 That's how numbingly awful this is.
 Give it half a star for being in focus."
 Michael Wilmington of the Los Angeles Times wrote that the film seemed like Stallone's response to Schwarzenegger's turn to comedies like Kindergarten Cop and added, "This is another 'high-concept' marketing hook job—a slick, slow-witted, shiny, 100% predictable movie—and the scriptwriters ... don't have anything richer on their minds than the usual feisty mother-son gags."

-Both Gene Siskel and Roger Ebert disliked the film and both gave it a thumbs down in their onscreen review of the film.
-Ebert said it was "one of the worst movies I've ever seen"; in his newspaper review (in which he awarded half of one star out of four), Ebert labeled it as "one of those movies so dimwitted, so utterly lacking in even the smallest morsel of redeeming value, that you stare at the screen in stunned disbelief.
+Both Gene Siskel and Roger Ebert disliked the film, and both gave it a thumbs down in their onscreen review.
+Siskel said "If this doesn't turn out to be one of the very worst movies of the year, it's gonna be a VERY bad year," while Ebert called it "one of the worst movies I've ever seen"; in his newspaper review (in which he awarded half of one star out of four), Ebert wrote while Stallone and Getty had both performed well in other comedic roles, Stop!
+Or My Mom Will Shoot was "one of those movies so dimwitted, so utterly lacking in even the smallest morsel of redeeming value, that you stare at the screen in stunned disbelief.
 It is moronic beyond comprehension, an exercise in desperation during which even Sylvester Stallone, a repository of self-confidence, seems to be disheartened."
 Siskel gave the film zero stars out of four and stated that if the script had been submitted to the staff of The Golden Girls, which co-starred Getty, it "would be summarily dismissed as too flimsy for a half-hour sitcom.
 There is not one laugh nor surprising moment to be found, starting with the scene where Stallone and Getty happen upon a jumper atop a building and Getty manages to bring the man down safely using a bullhorn."